s-ccs/Template_Thesis/report/typst-template/proposal.typ

 Here you add all the background findings, citing different studies and the like.
 You do not need to include text-book knowledge e.g. how exactly EEG works, except if you are working on the topic and require the detail.
 Think of writing this proposal for a fellow student, but one that was in the EEG/ET-courses already.

 === Subheading 1
 Use this if you need to write about a topic in more detail.
 You can also refer to sources in your bibliography @QayyumY-sac2022.
+Prose citations, e.g. "according to #pc[@QayyumY-sac2022]" are also possible.

 === Subheading 2
 Yet another subtopic.